 Work long term on being the best version of the real you, and your own ARIAs will come.

 Spoiler alert it’ll probably take a decade and half.
 If you knew how long things will really take, compared to your wild optimistic plans, you’d never start anything.

 That’s cool, it gives you time for happy accidents and detours you never planned.

 No new stories from me for a couple of weeks, I have some things to attend to.

 I’ve stopped moderating the blog comments because I get like 50 Russian bot comments a day.
 But why not drop your comment over on this story on LinkedIn?
 Keen to hear from you, a real human, on your AI thoughts.

 Also, if this story was useful or entertaining for you, why not help me out by sharing it?
 It’s a ton of work getting these stories out, and more readers really helps me justify the insane effort each week.
 Bless you.

 Want a book on how to break free of a job that sucks and set up your own business that you don’t even have to work in?
 We did that, and here’s the story: Undisruptable: Timeless Business Truths For Thriving In A World Of Nonstop Change.

 Zoë Foster Blake said: “Ian is a cheeky, funny, disruptive (and proven: important) business rascal and thank goodness for that.”

-Every week since it came out 15 months ago, it’s the #1 Review-Rated biz book on all of Booktopia.
+Every week since it came out two years ago, it’s the #1 Review-Rated biz book on all of Booktopia.
 On paper, electronic or audio book with me reading it.
 Get it here: